-Whether we are dealing with neighborhood violence or violence at the hands of law enforcement, witnessing harm being done to black bodies so frequently has traumatizing effects on us all.
-Learning how to process and move through this trauma is difficult enough for adults and even moreso for youth as they learn the harsh realities of our society.
-Building a safe space for our youth to explore the impact of racial violence on their mental and emotional well-being is crucial for their wellness.
+Whether we are dealing with neighborhood violence or violence at the hands of law enforcement, witnessing harm to black people is a potent, traumatic stressor.
+Processing and moving through these events is challenging, particularly for youth as they learn the harsh realities of our society.
+The BCWP is a safe space for Black youth to explore the impact of racial violence on their mental, emotional, and physical well-being as individuals and members of their communities.

 The full 5-hour workshops are designed for youth ages 13 - 17.
 Topics include: